 My overall evaluation of the language would be that it is concise and to the point, unlike some poems, such as Frost’s own earlier works, “Birches” does not play with words.
 There isn’t much exaggeration and distraction from the main idea of the poem.
 He uses vivid descriptions to illustrate the relation between the boy, the trees, and the tribulations and “considerations” of adult life.

-Hopefully through my analysis of “Birches,” you can better understand why it is one of my favorite all-time poems.
+“Birches” is one of my favorite all-time poems mostly because of the imagery.
 The tree that grows up to heaven is a tree that represents Life, and the different branches are different steps in life.
 We spend our lives climbing toward heaven, only for the top to bend over and deliver us back to the ground.
 We then start climbing again, never giving up.
 It is this struggle to climb that defines life.
 Some people give up this struggle and find themselves completely lacking direction, and purpose.

 Frost uses the birch tree not only because of its malleability but also its flexibility, that after a time it may regain its shape and stand straight upward again.
 Many people find their own lives bent under certain circumstances, to the right or left, because of an action that they made.
 Sometimes, we jump too soon in reaction to a serious life event and don’t think it through, leading us to unhappiness.
 Or, it could be jumping headfirst into a relationship and trying to take it too fast, leading to heartbreak.
 It could also be rushing into some important project that didn’t have to be rushed and it fails and leads to ruin.

 Some people right themselves after such mistakes, but others will let themselves topple, and be overcome by a great downward burst, much like an ice storm.
 It is important that we continue our upward climb through earth, toward heaven, toward an upward goal which may or may not be heaven.
 The climb is the pith of our existence.
-The fact that we fall back down to earth every now and then is just because we are fallible and human.
+So, the purpose of the poem “Birches” is to remind us of the fact that we fall back down to earth every now, and this is just because we are fallible and human.